contoso1media/openhack/README.md

 The DevOps open hack event is designed to foster learning via implementing DevOps practices with a series of challenges.

 ## Architectures
-Removing the text for issue raised
+Removing the text for issue raised.
+Now I am modifying again and making sure it i staken into account

 The application used for this event is a heavily modified and recreated version of the original [My Driving application](https://github.com/Azure-Samples/MyDriving).